rarnaout/Covid19-NP-Swab/README.md

 We want to emphasize this is a **group effort** with literally scores of people working on this right now; if you're reading this, you're probably one of them.
 If you have something to contribute, please contact Dr. Ramy Arnaout, MD, DPhil, at rarnaout@bidmc.harvard.edu.

-Note there's also now a Slack channel:
+Note there's also now a [Slack channel](https://join.slack.com/t/rapidmanufact-iop4498/shared_invite/zt-cykndes6-XtxzG~8bkji64M3wTVWiOw).